sourcefuse/loopback4-microservice-catalog/services/payment-service/README.md

 ##### POST /place-order-and-pay

 Create an order and initiate transaction for the selected payment gateway, this will create order and initiate payment process.

+##### POST /transactions/charge

+The transactionscharge endpoint handles incoming charge requests.
+It extracts the order ID from the request, calls the charge helper method of selected payment gateway,and redirects the user to a success or failure URL based on the charge outcome.

 ##### POST /orders